 Who can contribute to the SSF

-An individual may make contributions to the separate segregated fund (SSF), subject to the limit of $5,000 per calendar year.
+An individual may make contributions to the separate segregated fund (SSF), subject to the limit per calendar year.

 An SSF may accept an unsolicited contribution that is otherwise lawful, but the committee may not inform individuals outside the restricted class that unsolicited contributions are acceptable.